Course Catalog 2024-2025

 ARS 362 Painting II (4 Credits)

 Painting from models, still life and landscape using varied techniques and conceptual frameworks.
+Core studio materials are provided.
 Students may require additional supplies and are responsible for purchasing them directly.
-Prerequisites: ARS 266.
+Prerequisite: ARS 266.
 Instructor permission required. {A}

 Fall, Spring, Alternate Years